The Raid That Changed Everything — Modern Paraphrase | fresh.bible

 He didn't even wait for God's answer.
 He just rushed into the battle.

-Notice instinct in this moment.
+Notice Saul's instinct in this moment.
 He started to consult God, but when things got urgent, he cut it short.
 He couldn't wait for an answer.
 That detail might seem small, but it's a pattern — and it's going to cost him.
 Leaders who consult God only when it's convenient eventually stop consulting Him at all.

 Here's where the day takes a dark turn. had put the entire army under an earlier that day: